Having more fun than a human being should be allowed to have, Rush Limbaugh doing what I was born to do.

 If you drive through Texas in the summer, it is watermelon that is sold by the side of the road.

-Dan Rather is almost eighty years old, and you can hear Chris Matthews and of the other guests on that show jumping in to interrupt him like you would interrupt great grandpa at Thanksgiving.
+Dan Rather is almost 80 years old, and you can hear Chris Matthews and the other guests on that show jumping in to interrupt him like you would to interrupt great grandpa at Thanksgiving.

-I don't think Dan Rather is a closet, right?
+I don't think Dan Rather is a closet race.

-I'm from South Carolina, and yeah, people do sell watermelons on the side of the road.
+I'm from South Carolina and people do sell watermelons on the side of the road.

-And I say, oh, so Patterson gets to be a massa.
+And I say, oh, so Patterson gets to be a MASA.

 But I get away with it because it's all about money and ratings.